 - Reduce stress in daily life and provide sakinah (peace, serenity, tranquility) by practising the sunnah

-- Da’wah to Islam
+- Da’wah to Islam & renew its understanding

 - Help people live peacefully, happily, and successfully, with contentment and true faith by having an after-life centric (forward thinking) approach